Ruminations on TV Shows, Comics, And Music

 To watch all of The Star Trek franchise, it would take you nearly a month of no-sleep-marathoning.
 Nearly 550 hours at this point.
 Twenty-four days.
 AND THEY'RE STILL MAKING MORE.
 You don't have that kind of time.

 We spent much of last season with Adorians, Vulcans, and Tellarites.
 We met Spock's family, we saw some of Kirk's die, we saw some Starfleet staff lose their minds, and we saw the crew age really quickly.
 So in many ways, this season will be exactly the same.
-Except we'll be taking a trip through an alternate dimension that will span two series in a Near Crossover, and we'll fly through the TOS movies.
+Except we'll be taking a trip through an alternate dimension that will span all three series that we've explored so far in a Near Crossover, and we'll fly through the TOS movies.
 Boldly going pretty much where we went last season, but with some better acting, and more refined directing.

 Star Trek Season 3:

 (Kirk, Spock, McCoy, Scott, Uhura, Chekov)

 City On The Edge Of Forever took place in New York City, during the Depression.
 This episode takes place on an alien world, but an alien world that has based their system of government on 1930s Chicago gangster rule.
 Kirk does a hilariously and probably intentionally bad gangster accent for most of the episode.
 This is a truly silly episode that encapsulates some of the potential that most of The Original Series aspired to but didn't quite reach.